carineribeirost/carineribeirost/README.md

 ## Hi there 👋

-My name is Carine Ribeiro dos Santos and I'm a PhD Candidate in Chemistry, working at the intersection of AI, cheminformatics, and drug discovery.
-I build predictive and generative models for molecules and materials and share what I learn along the way!
-Feel free to explore and ask questions, I'd love to help!
+My name is Carine Ribeiro dos Santos and I'm a PhD Candidate in Chemistry, working at the intersection of AI, cheminformatics, and computational drug discovery, spanning from predictive and generative models to molecular simulations and structure-based validation.
+I share what I learn along the way, feel free to explore and ask questions, I'd love to help!

 ---